 What types of samples will be used in the program?

 The analytes covered under the IHPAT Program include metals, silica, asbestos, solvents, and diffusive sampler badges.
-Laboratories that elect to enroll in the diffusive sampler program do so through the IHPAT program.
+Laboratories that elect to enroll in the diffusive sampler program do so through the IHPAT Program.

 IHPAT rounds occur four times a year.
-Diffusive Sampler rounds occur twice a year and coincide with the even IHPAT rounds.
+Diffusive Sampler rounds occur twice a year and coincide with the even numbered IHPAT rounds.

 Number of Samples